 - the attorneys lack the mental capacity to make decisions

-The Court of Protection can cancel an LPA if an attorney isn't acting in a person's best interests and is making excessive "gifts" to themselves or others.
+The Court of Protection can cancel an LPA if an attorney is not acting in a person's best interests and is making excessive "gifts" to themselves or others.

 Cancelling enduring power of attorney (EPA)